-And all these – as well as just about every other vegetable – can be grown in containers on the patio or elsewhere in the garden.
+All of the crops below, as well as just about every other vegetable, can be grown in containers on the patio or elsewhere in the garden.
 This means you can just step outside the back door and pick the freshest, tastiest vegetables ever!

 Top 10 easiest vegetables to grow

-- Courgettes and marrows Sow outdoors once the soil has warmed up from May to the end June.
+- Courgettes and Marrows: Sow outdoors once the soil has warmed up from May to the end of June.
 Compact, bushy varieties are better for small areas and containers.
 Harvest from 10-14 weeks from sowing.

-- Cut & come again salad leaves Thin out plants to use in the kitchen, then keep cutting.
+- Cut-and-come-again salad leaves: Thin out plants to use in the kitchen, then keep cutting.
 Harvest from 6-8 weeks after sowing.

-- French beans Sow outdoors once the soil has warmed up from May to the end June.
+- French beans: Sow outdoors once the soil has warmed up from May to the end of June.
 Harvest 8-12 weeks from sowing.

-- Runner beans Sow outdoors once the soil has warmed up from May to the end June.
+- Runner beans: Sow outdoors once the soil has warmed up from May to the end of June.
 Harvest 12-14 weeks from sowing.

-- Shallots Plant shallot sets in February or March.
+- Shallots: Plant shallot sets in February or March.
 Sets are quick to mature, producing a further 8 to 12 shallots each.
-Ready to harvest in 18 weeks.
+Ready to harvest around 20 weeks.